Sequential Convolutional Recurrent Neural Networks for Fast Automatic Modulation Classification: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ireless} spectrum monitoring over time, space and frequency is important for effective use of the scarce spectral resources in various commercial areas \cite{hoyhtya2016spectrum, barber2004using, yucek2009survey, zheng2018big, thilina2013machine}.
+\PARstart{W}{ireless} spectrum monitoring over time, space and frequency is important for effective use of the scarce spectral resources in various commercial areas \cite{hoyhtya2016spectrum, barber2004using, yucek2009survey, zheng2018big, thilina2013machine}.
 As an integral part of wireless spectrum monitoring systems, automatic modulation classification (AMC) is used to recognize modulation types without prior knowledge of the received signals and channel parameters \cite{weber2015automatic, clancy2007applications, aslam2012automatic}.
 AMC has been proven to be an essential capability for transmitter identification, wireless spectrum anomaly detection and radio environment awareness.
 It improves radio spectrum utilization and opens the possibility of intelligent decision for context-aware autonomous wireless spectrum monitoring systems.

-Traditional AMC approaches discussed in literature can be roughly brought down into two main categories: likelihood-based approaches and feature-based approaches \cite{dobre2007survey, nandi1998algorithms}.
-The likelihood-based approaches utilize hypothesis testing theory and form a judgment criterion by analyzing statistical characteristics of signals \cite{xu2010likelihood, wei2000maximum}.
+The existing AMC approaches discussed in literature can be roughly brought down into the following two categories: (i) likelihood-based approaches; and (ii) feature-based approaches \cite{dobre2007survey, nandi1998algorithms}.
+For the first category, the likelihood-based approaches utilize hypothesis testing theory and form a judgment criterion by analyzing statistical characteristics of signals \cite{xu2010likelihood, wei2000maximum}.
 In likelihood-based approaches, modulation classification is framed as Bayesian estimation to optimize the probability of classification.
 However, approaches of this type are not robust in the presence of unknown channel conditions and suffer from heavy computational load on their practical implementations.
 Traditional feature-based approaches mainly focus on expert feature extraction and classification criteria \cite{ramkumar2009automatic, wu2008novel, park2008automatic, swami2000hierarchical, hsue1990automatic, soliman1992signal}.
 They utilize expert features such as higher order cyclic moments for modulation classification.
 It is easy and simple for these approaches to be implemented in practical systems.
 However, hand-crafting expert features and hard-coding rules for modulation classification make it difficult to scale to new modulation types in non-cooperative scenarios.